leptos-rs/book/src/interlude_styling.md

 Here are a few different approaches to styling your Leptos app, starting with plain CSS.

-## Plain CSS (CSR)
+## Plain CSS

-When doing a CSR site and use trunk to build and serve it, you need to let trunk know which CSS files to bundle.
-This is done by defining them in your index.html in the `<head>` as `<link data-trunk rel="css" href="./style.css"/>` like you normally would, but with those trunk features.
-You can also inject a stylesheet into your view using the `<Stylesheet/>` component, more on that in the chapter [Metadata](https://book.leptos.dev/metadata.html).
+### Client-Side Rendering with Trunk

+`trunk` can be used to bundle CSS files and images with your site.
+To do this, you can add them as Trunk assets by defining them in your `index.html` in the `<head>`.
+For example, to add a CSS file located at `style.css` you can add the tag `<link data-trunk rel="css" href="./style.css"/>`.

+You can find more information in the Trunk documentation for [assets](https://trunkrs.dev/assets/).

+### Server-Side Rendering with `cargo-leptos`

+The `cargo-leptos` templates are configured by default to use SASS to bundle CSS files and output them at `/pkg/{project_name}.css`.
+If you want to load additional CSS files, you can do so either by importing them into that `style.scss` file, or by adding them to the `public` directory.
+(A file at `public/foo.css`, for example, is served at `/foo.css`.)

+To load stylesheets in a component, you can use the [`Stylesheet`](https://docs.rs/leptos_meta/latest/leptos_meta/fn.Stylesheet.html) component.

 ## TailwindCSS: Utility-first CSS